sanraith/aoc-arduino-stars/README.md

 #define SECRET_LEADERBOARD_HOST "192.168.0.1" // Alternative IP address to get the leaderboard json from
 #define SECRET_LEADERBOARD_PORT 5500 // Alternative port to get the leaderboard json from
 ```

+## Advent of Code Automation

+This repository does follow the automation guidelines on the /r/adventofcode [community wiki](https://www.reddit.com/r/adventofcode/wiki/faqs/automation).
+Specifically:

+- Outbound calls are triggered manually or throttled to 1 per hour as defined in `AocClient.cpp`.
+  Furthermore, if it is impossible to get a data update (e.g. all stars are collected up to the current date), no automated requests will be made.
+- All successful web request results and their timestamp are cached in EEPROM to prevent unnecessary reloads even after the arduino is reset.
+- The User-Agent header in `AocClient.cpp` is set to me since I maintain this repository.